dantrim/parquet-writer/README.md

 | `double` | `"float64"` |

-The JSON layout specification for columns holding these basic types is done using the `parquet-writer` type name,
+The JSON layout specification for columns holding these basic types is done using the `parquet-writer` type name:
 ```c++
 auto file_layout = R"(
   "fields": [